armanfeili/covid-19-nlp-summarization/README.md

 [oxford-government-response.csv]
 [hospitalizations.csv]

-from:
+From:
 https://health.google.com/covid-19/open-data/raw-data

+Place all CSV files in the 'sources' directory.

 ## Step-2
-download and install the following python dependancies: pandas spacy pytorch tensorflow
+Download and install the following python dependencies: pandas spacy transformers happytransformer collections pytorch tensorflow

 ## Step-3
-Run the 'covid-data.ipynb' file in jupyter editor and execute every cell one by one.
+Run the 'covid-19-report-generator.ipynb' file in the jupyter editor and execute every cell one by one.